-- Call or chat with the Suicide Prevention LifeLine at 1-800-273-8255 or www.suicidepreventionlifeline.org
+- Call or chat with the Suicide Prevention Lifeline at 988 or www.suicidepreventionlifeline.org

-- Call your Contract For Life Partner
+- Call your Contract for Life Partner or anyone who you trust...friend, pastor, parent, teacher, etc.

-I promise that if I have serious thoughts of killing myself, I will talk with you or with someone else I trust before I do anything destructive.
+Every person who is even remotely thinking of suicide, should have a Contract for Life partner.
+A Contract for Life partner is someone you trust and who understands you.
+This is someone you make a commitment to that says, I promise that if I have serious thoughts of killing myself, I will talk with you or with someone else I trust before I do anything destructive.

 Keely said she has an older friend she calls when she feels suicidal thoughts coming on: I told her everything.
 And I told her that I need her help.
 Sometimes I just call to hear her voice to know I'm not alone.
 Other times, I ask if we can get together.
 She doesn't grill me, she's just there for me.

 2. Refer to your Safety Plan

-3. Remove whatever can harm you at that very moment.
+3. Remove whatever can harm you at that very moment

 If there are guns, knives, and pills in your house, then RUN from your house.
 Get away from anything you can use to hurt yourself.
 This will buy you time to settle down and begin to think rationally.
 Some people are most suicidal when they are drunk.

-5. Turn to other Activities
+4. Turn to other Activities

-Kelsey discovered this worked for her: I actually went and got a knife to kill myself and I just stopped andI was thinking this really isn't solving my problems is it?
+Kelsey discovered this worked for her: I actually went and got a knife to kill myself and I just stopped and I was thinking this really isn't solving my problems is it?
 So I just decided to try to get into something like hip-hop classes, get my mind off my life, and just try to live life to the fullest.